cisco-asp/asp-sr-mpls-lab/docs/Intro_to_SR_MPLS.md

 ```

-## Appendix - Changing for forwarding mode using ./config_lab
+## Appendix - Changing the forwarding mode using ./config_lab

 __Configure the lab for LDP and SR to co\-exist:__